-- Are the collective considerations for publishing and disseminating of the project's results described in a satisfactory manner? - If required for the theme applied for and/or relevant to the project: Does the project sufficiently account for a satisfactory plan for how the project's results can be embedded and applied within the relevant practice area, including the project's potential for changing practice (e.g., knowledge conversion, dissemination, education, etc.)?
-Please note that practice-oriented research is required for the themes described in section 2.9 and section 2.11 respectively. - If relevant to the project: Have the likelihood and plans for patents in the proposed project been accounted for?
+- Are the collective considerations for publishing and disseminating of the project's results described in a satisfactory manner? - If relevant to the project: Does the project sufficiently account for a satisfactory plan for how the project's results can be embedded and applied within the relevant practice area, including the project's potential for changing practice (e.g., knowledge conversion, dissemination, education, etc.)? - If relevant to the project: Have the likelihood and plans for patents in the proposed project been accounted for?